 PAY AS YOUR EARN REPAYMENT: PAYE; a repayment plan based upon discretionary income and family size

-PELL GRANT: federal grant money for undergraduate students who have not yet earned a first bachelor’s degree and demonstrate financial need; award amounts range from $605 to $5,645, are subject to Congressional appropriations, and will be reduced for students who enroll less than full time
+PELL GRANT: federal grant money for undergraduate students who have not yet earned a first bachelor’s degree and demonstrate financial need; award amounts range from $583 to $5,815, are subject to Congressional appropriations, and are prorated based upon enrollment

 PERKINS LOAN: federal Perkins Loans are administered by the University of Oklahoma and for students who demonstrate financial need and are enrolled at least half-time.
 Receipt of funds depends on availability of funds and awarding preference is given on a first-come, first-served basis.